HOW TO IDENTIFY A TRUE PROPHET

 The ministry of false apostles and prophets are almost clouding our judgement to discerning and recognizing those the Lord has given to us due to their seemingly simplicity of lifestyle.
 This is a vital point that needs a sound ministry of a teaching priest to bring clarity and balance in our spiritual discernment.

-Therefore, I will be sharing a few valuable points here to help us recognize a true prophet if we have the privilege of meeting them.
+Therefore, I will be sharing a few valuable points here to help us recognize a true prophet if we have the privilege of meeting one.
 We don’t want to be caught up in trying to identify the negative while we can no longer recognize the authentic.
 Do you know that almost 90% of the prophet’s ministry is an expression of a behavioral lifestyle, embodied within a value system that is synchronized with the value standard, passion, and principles of the Spirit of Christ?

 Every aspect of a prophet’s existence and interaction either with the Body of Christ, the Church, those outside the church, and creation generally all carries a specific prophetic agenda that could either be defining the very approved order of the father, or be found aggressively challenging the compromising, corrupt lifestyle of what he sees on ground, especially within it’s immediate geographical matron.